RCRA Hazardous Waste Generator Training

 - Define hazardous waste and its characteristics;

-- List criteria for classification of hazardous waste generators into three different categories and the regulations applicable to each;
+- List criteria for the classification of hazardous waste generators into three different categories and the regulations applicable to each;

 - Explain episodic generation and types of episodic events;